HausDAO/daohaus-website/docs/devs/react-jsx.md

 );
 ```

-Note: this solution works when the expected value is a string.
+*Note: this solution works when the expected value is a string.
 Other data types cannot be stored on dom elements.
-However, in most cases, the data we are referencing is usally a value inside the component (ex. state).
+However, in most cases, the data we are referencing is a value inside the component (ex. state).*

-create a new function every time, and will eventually bog down a computer's memory.
+Create a new function every time, and it will eventually bog down a computer's memory.
 Unless completely necessary, save a function to a constant inside the component (ex. handleClick) and pass it to props as a callback.

 #### Prefer unary operators where applicable